 The most basic form of a linear function is y = mx + b.
 In this equation, m represents the slope of the function, whereas b is the point where the line intersects the y-axis (i.e., the y-intersect).
 To give a simple example, let’s calculate a demand function for ice cream.
 In that case, we’ll call the basic demand function QD, where P is the price of ice cream.
 Thus, the basic linear function looks as follows: QD = mP + b.

 2) Find Two Ordered Pairs of Price and Quantity

 For the next step, we need some additional information.
-More specifically, we need to know the quantities demanded for at least two different prices.
-With this information we can create two ordered pairs in the form of (x1,y1) and (x2, y2).
-In most cases, this information will be provided in statements such as “At a price of x, demand is y”, or “when price falls to x, demand increases to y”.
+More specifically, we need to know the quantities demanded, for at least two different prices.
+With this information, we can create two ordered pairs in the form of (x1,y1) and (x2, y2).
+In most cases, this information will be provided in statements such as “At a price of x, demand is y” or “when the price falls to x, demand increases to y”.
 In our example, consumers demand 1000 ice cream cones when the price is USD 2.00.
 However, when the price increases to USD 3.00, demand falls to 800 cones.
-Thus, the two ordered pairs are (1000, 2.00) and (800, 3.00).
+Thus, the two ordered pairs are (2, 1000) and (3, 800).

 3) Calculate the Slope of the Demand Function

 Now that we have the two ordered pairs, we can use them to calculate the slope of the demand function.
 The slope can be computed as the change in price divided by the change in quantity demanded between the two pairs.
 That means, we can use the following formula: m = (y2 – y1)/(x2 – x1).
 Going back to our example, let’s plug in the two value pairs from above.
 This results in a slope of -200 ([800-1000]/[3-2]).
 Note that this demand curve has a negative slope, which means its graph slopes downward.
 As a rule of thumb, this will be the case for most demand curves.

 4) Calculate the y-Intercept of the Demand Function